Global and International Studies Major

 Program Description

 The interdisciplinary major in Global and International Studies is intended to prepare students for lives and careers in a world that is increasingly interdependent.
-It reflects a "One World" concept that emphasizes the importance of global perspectives, foreign language study, and education or working experience abroad.
+It reflects a "One World" concept that emphasizes the importance of global perspectives, world language study, and education or working experience abroad.
 The structure of the major also recognizes the fact that the majority of the world's people live in regions other than the European and North American sphere, and that a knowledge of non-Anglophone cultures is an important form of preparation for global citizenship.
 Because students need specific fields of knowledge as well as a global framework, this major is available only as a concurrent or sequential major, and students must first have a primary major.
 Some components of the Global and International Studies requirements may overlap with those of the primary major; for details, consult the adviser for the Global and International Studies major.

 The degree (e.g., B.A., B.S., B.F.A., etc.) will normally match that of the student's first major.